centrifuge/tinlake-pools-mainnet/README.md

 # tinlake-pools-mainnet
 This repo stores pool metadata of active Tinlake pools on Mainnet.

+Releases are automatically published to IPFS and on Github.

 ## Data Structure
 Pool metadata is stored in this repo.
 Use the following folder structure: